The future for red diesel

-Whilst these industries will be exempt from having to pay the same price as standard road diesel from April 2022, for the construction industry it wasn’t the same news, who now has 2 years to prepare for this increasing cost to their businesses.
-CECA’s Director of External Affairs Marie-Claude Hemming stated: “For many of our members, there are no readily available low-carbon fuels or construction plant that use alternative sources of energy, and the impact of increased fuel costs will ultimately be passed on to customers”.
+Whilst these industries will be exempt from having to pay the same price as standard road diesel from April 2022, for the construction industry it wasn’t exactly the same news, who have been given a delay of 2 years to prepare for this increasing cost to their businesses.
+CECA’s Director of External Affairs Marie-Claude Hemming stated: "While we are glad that the Chancellor has listened to industry evidence that immediate implementation would have a catastrophic impact for many businesses across the construction sector“, "For many of our members, there are no readily available low-carbon fuels or construction plant that use alternative sources of energy, and the impact of increased fuel costs will ultimately be passed on to customers”.

 Hope for these industries lies in the more environmentally friendly, second generation biofuels such as HVO which are compatible with existing diesel engines and equipment.
 HVO or hydrotreated vegetable oil, which is made from renewable, sustainable raw materials and can be used as a drop-in replacement for regular diesel, can lower greenhouse gas emissions by up to 90%.